 The society is run in the same way as many others by a committee elected at an Annual General Meeting, held usually in April.
 They meet as necessary, usually on a monthly basis, to organise all of the forthcoming shows both on and off the stage, any fundraising events and the continued existence of the society by deciding future productions.

 Many members have given long and loyal support.
 A particular mention must be made to Sylvia Rogers-Fowle, another founder member who passed away, she was a truly inspirational professionally trained set painter and make-up artist able to produce 3D looking flats and backcloths, whose skill enormously added to the quality of the productions.
 She passed the torch to Leeroy I’anson whose set debuted in 2014 for Goldilocks and the Three Bears.

-The rest of the behind the scenes members, the unsung heroes, Jean Roach: Pianist, Alec Roach: Prompt, Emma Pottinger-Cracknell: Make-Up, Catharine Hutchings: Stage Manager, Joanna Cracknell and Kim Gibson: Costumes, Charlie Tarrant: Marketing, Events and Front of House Manager, Leeroy I’Anson: Set Painting, Shaun Tarrant: Set Constructions and Ann Green: Lighting.
+The rest of the behind the scenes members, the unsung heroes, Jean Roach: Pianist, Alec Roach: Prompt, Emma Pottinger-Cracknell: Make-Up & company Director, Catharine Hutchings: Stage Manager, Joanna Cracknell Costumes, Emma Louise Pottinger: Marketing, Margaret Rustici Front of House Manager, Michael Rustici: Set Painting & Set Constructions and Ann Green & Lisa Simpson Lighting.